Mrs. ChiaChyi S Chiu

 Outside of SAS, Chiachyi worked with a team of esteemed educators to write a set of Chinese textbooks for K-6 graders, Flying with Chinese, which was published from 2008 to 2011.
 She was the master teacher and developed the curriculum of the STARTALK summer camp for the Cape Henlopen School District from 2010 to 2015.
 She has been invited to be an instructional lead teacher for STARTALK teacher training programs from 2014 to now; she enjoys working with Chinese teachers nationally.
 Chiachyi presents at ACTFL annually to share her teaching experiences and strategies.

 In her free time, she enjoys painting, reading and cooking.
-She lives with her husband, Pei, and her sons, Ryan '14 and Evan ’18, on the School Farm.
+She lives with her husband, Pei, and her sons, Ryan '14 and Evan ’18, in the Motter House.